FAQs

 What will we do in an art psychotherapy session?

 You might not make art every session and some sessions may primarily involve talking therapy.
+I will be guided by your preferences and create sessions which work for you as an individual.

 Do I need to be good at art to do art therapy?